abhi526691/speer_assessment_backend/README.md

 ```bash
 mongo_url=<your_mongodb_connection_url>
 ```
-You can get your MongoDB connection URL from MongoDB Atlas.
+You can get your MongoDB connection URL from <a href="https://www.mongodb.com/products/platform/atlas-database">MongoDB Atlas.</a>

 ### 5. Migrate the database